 Lunch for the three of us with coffees and teas came to a grand total of €50.
 We'll be back.

-If you liked what you read above and want to find out more about what the midlands has to offer, there are some great resources available online.
+If you liked what you read above and want to find out more about what Ireland's hidden heartlands has to offer, there are some great resources available online.
 Here are some of the best ones:

 Comments